-• There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations.

-- Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw good examples of joint working with midwives, health visitors and school nurses.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
+Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The proportion of women aged 24 -64 who had been cervical screening performed was 81 % which is the same as the national average of 81%. - Appointments were available outside of school hours and the premises were suitable for children and babies.
+The practice also had a list of patients with open access to the practice, such as those at risk. - The practice provided a dedicated sexual health clinic where trained nurses provided teenagers with advice on contraception and sexual health. - We saw good examples of joint working with community nurses and community matrons who were based at the practice.